MartinPankraz/Security-Insights-2-Action/student/quest0.md

 🌟🌟🌟
 🕒 20 mins

-Adjust the workflow blueprint to block the user in SAP
+Adjust the workflow blueprint to add the transaction code to the Microsoft Teams message

 ## [Quest 4](quest4.md): Master's trail